Academic Requirements for Student Occupancy

 - Current Resident Hall students may continue to reside in the Residence Halls ONLY IF the previous semester housing review GPA is greater than or equal to 1.0.

-Credit Hours: All residents must register a full-time academic load of at least 12 equivalent credit hours (non-credit courses count toward this total).
+All residents must register a full-time academic load of at least 12 equivalent credit hours (non-credit courses count toward this total).
+Requests for exemptions to this policy can be directed to the Dean of Student Life.
 We recognize that some students may find it advantageous to reduce credit hours to below 12 equivalent hours during the semester.
-Students may request permission from the Associate Dean of Student and Residence Life or designee to remain in the halls with fewer than 12 credit hours.
+Students may request permission from the Dean of Student Life or Resident Director for Academic Success to remain in the halls with fewer than 12 credit hours.
 Several factors are taken into account.
-Continued residence hall eligibility will count, in part, on how close to full-time they are.
+Continued residence hall eligibility will consider, in part, on how close to full-time they are.
 “Late start” or “B” term courses may be used in determining full-time status.
 However, in no case will a resident be eligible to remain in the residence halls with less than six (6) credit hours currently in session without special permission from the Residence Life Office.
 If a student is granted permission to drop below 12 credit hours, they should check with the Financial Aid Office first.
 Any payment due no longer covered by financial aid is due immediately.

 Room and Board Termination Agreement